ArguedJoker/exercise-app/README.md

  ### So what makes a User Story?

-Using JIRA, I created multiple user stories the followed the process discussed at a high overview level.
+Using JIRA, I created multiple user stories that followed the process discussed at a high overview level.
 I will quickly describe some examples from my point as a developer.
 Using JIRA to create an Epic I was able to create multiple user stories.
 A single user story is made up of multiple tasks that are to be completed.
 This one to many relationships (1 epic - many stories and 1 story - many tasks) really made breaking down the whole overarching goal of creating a CRUD web application much easier by allowing me to break the smaller goals even further into more manageable sizes.
 It also enabled me to really give myself realistic time management, so I could always know where I was in a sprint and if I was on schedule or not.